TUITION AND FINANCIAL AID

 -

-Complete and submit a withdrawal or add/drop form to the Registrar’s Office.
+Students must submit a written Notice of Withdrawal to the Registrar’s Office.

 -